shajivmasters/Advanced-Regression_Assignment/README.md

         4. TotRmsAbvGrd
         5. YearBuilt

- You can see above some of the key contributer features as as flow as they have Highere values of positive coefficient
+ You can see above features are some of the key contributer  as they have Highere values of positive coefficient

-Below are some of them which will reduce the Housing price
+Below are some of them which will reduce the Housing price as they have negative coefficient .

         1. BedroomAbvGr
         2. KitchenQual_TA
         3. RoofMatl_Tar

+Note: These are not limited features just a brief feature to hightlight.

 I have also showed the Variance and Bias different between the LinearRegression/Lasso and Rigid Models .
+Please check on the Jupyter note book

 Assignment Part-II Subjective Question is avaialble in the PDF file in this repositor-
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->